muaz-khan/WebRTC-Experiment/README.md

-# WebRTC Experiments & Demos
+# WebRTC Demos, Experiments, Libraries, Examples

-* It is a repository of uniquely experimented WebRTC demos; written by [Muaz Khan](http://www.muazkhan.com/)!
+* It is a [repository](https://github.com/muaz-khan/WebRTC-Experiment) of uniquely experimented WebRTC demos; written by [Muaz Khan](http://www.muazkhan.com/)!
 * No special requirement!
 Just WebRTC compatible web-browser (e.g. chrome/firefox/opera on desktop/android)
 * These demos/experiments are mostly client-side; i.e. no server installation needed!
 * You can use all these demos in PHP/Python/Ruby/ASP.NET/etc. since they are only relying on JavaScript and 3rd party services!

 # How to use?

-**Each demo has a unique directory.
+**Each demo has a [unique directory](https://github.com/muaz-khan/WebRTC-Experiment).
 Simply download that directory, upload in your webserver and use it; and it'll work!**

 > You don't need to modify any single line to use it.
 No single installation or modification is needed :)